Living on an island, close to the beach is definitely a dream come true.

 Why you shouldn’t go to Canggu

-- The nightlife can be loaded with drunk Australians (Of course, also other people, but I noticed mostly Australians)\
+- The nightlife can be loaded with drunk people.

 - It’s a scooter country.
 But, you also have a couple other options that I will explain in my guide 🙂